 These are the transcripts from my video series on the questions one SHOULD ask when confronted with infidelity.
-These questions form a baseline and beginning point for breaking free from the affair, saving your marriage or moving ahead and redesigning your life and relationships.
+These questions form a baseline and

-II.
-What Type of Affair Is It?
+11. What Type of Affair Is It?

 You can't fit a square peg into a round hole.